nezhar/skeleton-angular/README.md

 ## Installation and update instructions for deployment

 You may need the following common tasks during the development of the application:
-* Collect all translatable strings: `docker-compose exec --user=user node npm rum makemessages`
+* Collect all translatable strings: `docker-compose exec --user=user node npm run makemessages`
 * Add a NPM dependency to the application: `docker-compose exec --user=user node npm install --save DEPENDENCY_NAME`
 * Add a NPM development-only dependency to the application: `docker-compose exec --user=user node npm install --save-dev DEPENDENCY_NAME`